Visiting International Student Internship & Training (VISIT)

 The following steps are required for admission to the VISIT program.
 You should allow at least 3-5 months to complete this process (see the VISIT Program Timeline for more details), including your visa interview:

-- Contact the UW VISIT Office (firstname.lastname@example.org) for more information on the VISIT program.
-The VISIT Coordinator will give you resources on how to connect with the UW academic department or program where you would like to conduct research or work-based learning as an intern.
+- Contact the UW VISIT office (email@example.com) for more information on the VISIT program.
+The VISIT office will provide resources on how to connect with the UW academic department or program where you would like to conduct research or work-based learning as an intern.
 The department should match the area of specialization in your degree program.
 (Note: Individuals who wish to enroll in coursework at the UW should not apply for an internship but instead contact the Undergraduate Admissions Office or the Graduate Admissions Office for information about applying as an international student.)

-- If you and the department agree to the general goals of the internship, you will be interviewed by phone or in person or by your supervisor
+- If you and the department agree to the general goals of the internship, you will be interviewed by your UW host supervisor

 - Working with your UW host supervisor, choose the start and end date of your internship.
 You must enter the United States on or 30-days before the start date listed on the VISIT application and the Certificate of Eligibility for Exchange Visitor Status–Form DS-2019 (DS-2019).
 Keep in mind that it may take up to 5 months for you, your UW host department, and the UW to complete and process your VISIT application.

-- Return the form via mail or email to your UW host department, along with a copy of your passport ID page, financial documentation (bank statement and/or sponsor letter on letterhead – IN ENGLISH), a copy of your curriculum vitae or résumé, and official score/report from a standardize English test (minimum TOEFL 76; IELTS 6.0).
+- Return the form via email to your UW host department, along with a copy of your passport ID page, financial documentation (English translation of bank statement and/or sponsor letter on letterhead) and official score report from TOEFL iBT (minimum score is 76) or IELTS (minimum score is 6.0).
 Other language proficiency test scores will not be accepted.

 Applying for Your Visa

-- You must present the DS-7002 and DS-2019 forms to the U.S. consulate when applying for a J-1 visa.
-Accompanying family members should apply for J-2 visas at the same time.
+- Present the DS-2019 and DS-7002 forms at the visa appointment.
+Accompanying family members should bring their DS-2019s and apply for their J-2 visas at the same time.

-- You must enter the United States on, or up to 30 days before, the start date listed in section 3 of the DS-2019.
-If you must enter the country after that date, inform IELP immediately so that the DS-2019 can be updated and reissued.
+- Enter the United States on or within 30 days prior to the start date indicated in item #3 of the DS-2019 form.
+You may not enter the country after the start date listed on the DS-2019.
+If you cannot enter the country by the start date, contact the VISIT office immediately so that the DS-2019 can be updated and reissued.